flightstats/hub/README.md

 `tags` is an optional array of string values.
 Tag values are limited to 48 characters, and may only contain `a-z`, `A-Z` and `0-9`.
 A channel may have at most 20 tags.

+Note: Channel items type, ttlMillis, contentSizeKB and peakRequestRateSeconds from Hub-V1 are no longer provided.

 `PUT http://hub/channel/stumptown`